 7.SEO MADE SIMPLE BY WORDTRACKER

-WordTracker is a site that focuses on the all-important area of keywords: the very core essential element of any SEO campaign.
+WordTracker is a site that focuses on the all-important area of keywords: the very core essential element of any SEO agency London.
 In their ‘academy’ they have a number of free books written for people with varying degrees of SEO expertise.
 SEO Made Simple is another great addition to the beginner’s guides series as it helps you go from zero to lots in no time at all.
 They present their ideas in the concise and yet detailed manner you would expect from a company specialising in word choices.
 This is definitely one of the top ten you should get your digital hands on.

 8.LINK BUILDING MADE SIMPLE BY WORDTRACKER